-Custom House is a Category B listed building built in the early 19th century and has been granted funding by Historic Environment Scotland.
+Custom House is a Category B listed building built in the early 19th century and was granted funding by Historic Environment Scotland as part of Scottish Canals regeneration project for Bowling Harbour.

-Redpath has been appointed as Principal Contractor and is fully refurbishing the building internally and externally in compliance with the buildings listed status and to the approval of the relevant statutory bodies.
+Redpath was appointed as Principal Contractor to fully refurbish the building internally and externally in compliance with the buildings listed status and to the approval of the relevant statutory bodies.

+This project has created new holiday accommodation with seven boutique en-suite bedrooms, a breakfasting area and stores.

+We also refurbished two units under the bridge arches to create modern space for social enterprise.

-This project will create new holiday accommodation by creating seven double/twin bedrooms, with ensuite facilities, and a common room within the existing property.
-The rooms will be located throughout the existing floor levels with a new common room located on the ground floor.
-Along with our client and design team, we are working in close partnership with Historic Environment Scotland who are providing us with guidance on preserving original building features.
-This includes:
+Along with our client and design team, we worked in close partnership with Historic Environment Scotland who provided guidance on preserving original building features.
+This included:

-- The original roof slates have been removed, resized and reinstated. - Where possible original timbers have been kept. - Repairs to original timber window frames. - The current mortar has been removed and replaced with lime mortar.
+- The original roof slates were removed, resized and reinstated.

+- Where possible original timbers were kept.

+- Repairs to original timber window frames.

+- The mortar was replaced with lime mortar.